georgi/rack_dav/README.md

 ================================

 RackDAV is Handler for [Rack][1], which allows content authoring over HTTP.
-RackDAV brings its own implentation for authoring files, but other resource types are possible by subclassing RackDAV::Resource.
+RackDAV brings its own file backend, but other backends are possible by subclassing RackDAV::Resource.

 ## Install